Through data to goals: Business Intelligence Guide

 - Segment customers based on their buying activity.
 Then you can personalize communication with these customer segments in order to reduce advertising costs, extend the life cycle of customers, and increase the lifetime value (LTV) of your customer base as a whole.

 - Perform ROPO analysis to discover how your online marketing affects offline sales.
-End-to-end analytics will also help you understand why your customers are looking at products on the site and buying in a physical store and find out what prevents them from ordering online.
+Business intelligence will also help you understand why your customers are looking at products on the site and buying in a physical store and find out what prevents them from ordering online.

 - Conduct cohort analysis to calculate LTV and understand how to increase this indicator.